gdsc-Poornima-University/GITHUB-Workshop/README.md

 ## 🌟 About GDSC Poornima University 🌟

-GDSC Poornima University is a vibrant community of students passionate about technolog, devlopment, and inovation.
+GDSC Poornima University is a vibrant community of students passionate about technolog, development, and innovation.
 We aim to connect, educate, and empower students to make a difference in the tech world.

 ## 🎯 Comptition Overview 🎯